raxjs/rax-app/packages/plugin-rax-pha/CHANELOG.md

 ## v1.4.10

-- Fix: inject script or stylesheet by asserts
+- Fix: inject script or stylesheet by assets

 ## v1.4.9